BTrDB/btrdb-server/README.md

 ```

 If you want to use the quasar tool (used for inspecting databases and
-reaping old generations, then do the following:
+reaping old generations), then do the following:

 ```
 go get github.com/SoftwareDefinedBuildings/quasar/qtool